 If the CDC workplace community level is elevated to “High" the NIH will implement additional safety measures that can be found throughout this plan.
 Please review the NIH COVID-19 Safety Plan thoroughly for comprehensive guidance on operations.

-If you work in an open office environment, be sure to maintain at least 6 feet distance from co-workers.
-Density must be limited per guidance in the section
+If you work in an open office environment density must be limited per guidance in the section

 Physical Distancing.
 This may mean leaving at least one workspace open separating you from co-workers.
 Where possible, rearrangement of offices may help maintain effective separation of personnel.
 All staff are required to wear a face covering while in any shared workspace.
 Visitors such as maintenance staff, IT help desk personnel, and delivery workers will be required to furnish and wear a face covering at NIH locations.
 Personnel working at a reception/front desk should consider how visitors and co-workers interact with them.
 These personnel may have more frequent contact with delivery personnel, customers, visitors and the public, and spaces should be configured and marked to promote safe distancing.

-ICO leadership will assess office environments and processes to identify measures that facilitate physical distancing and minimize the potential for personnel to come within 6 feet of one another.
+ICO leadership will assess office environments and processes to identify measures that facilitate physical distancing and minimize the potential for personnel to have high-risk contact with one another.
 Example measures include:

 - Limit occupancy based on current NIH guidance established in

-- Eliminate or reduce processes that prevent effective physical distancing.
+- Eliminate or reduce processes that prevent effectively reducing high-risk contact.
 For example, if processes can be performed online with a brief in-person visit to verify information or identity, this will greatly reduce the duration of visitors in a space.

-- Use engineering controls such as barriers that prevent interactions closer than 6 feet.
+- Use engineering controls such as barriers that prevent close interactions.
 In some places transparent shielding between customers and service providers may be appropriate or required per OSHA regulations.
 For instance, in patient care and patient care support areas, if a customer must have in-person, face-to-face interaction with an employee, a Lexan or Plexiglass barrier will minimize droplet transmission.
 Please refer to section above for guidance on locations safe selection and uses.

-- Use administrative controls such as floor markings to indicate appropriate physical distancing between tasks or personnel or traffic directional flow.
+- Use administrative controls such as floor markings to indicate appropriate directional flow of personnel or traffic.
 These markings help personnel and visitors better visualize spacing that will minimize droplet transmission.

 - Use scheduling to control traffic flow within workspaces.
 Minimize overlapping appointments.
-Schedule appointments to allow maintaining adequate physical distancing.
+Schedule appointments to minimize onsite density.